Alek1414/LiquidCrystalMenu_I2C/README.md

 * `type`: Type of row defined in the `eRowType` enumeration
 * `start_text`: Text at the beginning of the row.
 Needed for al type of rows
-* `number`: Structure containing the neccesary information when using a type of row with a number
+* `number`: Structure containing the necessary information when using a type of row with a number
-* `list`: Structure containing the neccesary information when using a type of row with a list
+* `list`: Structure containing the necessary information when using a type of row with a list
 * `event`: Function to be called by a type of row with an event
-* `extended`: Structure containing the neccesary information when using a type of row with an extended event
+* `extended`: Structure containing the necessary information when using a type of row with an extended event

 ### The `sNumber` structure

-This structure is necerary when using a type of row with a number.
+This structure is necessary when using a type of row with a number.

 ```cpp
 struct sNumber